WebEngDUS/WebEngDUS/README.md

 * [@WebEngDUS on twitter](https://twitter.com/WebEngDUS)
 * [WebEngDUS on GitHub](https://github.com/WebEngDUS)

-## Where can i get more information or provide feedback?
+## Where can I get more information or provide feedback?

-If you want to get more information or you have a specific question, feel free to [open an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new).
+If you want to get more information or you have a specific question, feel free to [open an issue in our GitHub issue tracker](https://github.com/WebEngDUS/WebEngDUS/issues/new).
 We will be happy to answer it.

 If you want to provide us feedback regarding this content, the way we run the meetup or anything else, [opening an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new) is also the way to go.

 ## Where is the original place of this content?

-This content is original hosted on [WebEngDUS/WebEngDUS at GitHub.com](https://github.com/WebEngDUS/WebEngDUS).
+This content is original hosted at [WebEngDUS/WebEngDUS on GitHub.com](https://github.com/WebEngDUS/WebEngDUS).